We want to make life along The Avenues better for decades to come.

 Tell us about the improvements for pedestrians.
 Will there be more crossings for safety?
 What will that look like?
 How will Ingersoll be more accessible?

-1. Improving walkability for the corridor was a main goal of this project.
-The existing narrow sidewalks will be replaced with larger sidewalks flanked by planters and the elevated bike lane.
-It will be very similar to the pilot project.
+Improving walkability for the corridor was a main goal of this project.
+The existing narrow sidewalks have been or will be replaced with larger sidewalks flanked by planters and the elevated bike lane.
+All of the improvements selected will create a more welcoming place for pedestrians, bicycles and transit riders.
+These improvements are designed to calm traffic speeds and help make this a space people want to spend time walking around in.

 Talk about the new ideas behind the elevated bike lanes.

-1. The raised cycle track allows for the vertical separation of the bike lane from motor vehicle traffic.
-It is buffered on one side by the landscaped planters, and on the other by additional planters or parallel parking.
+The raised cycle track allows for the vertical separation of the bike lane from motor vehicle traffic.
+It is buffered on one side by the landscaped planters, and on the other by parallel parking.
 This layout is more attractive to a wider range of bicyclists than your standard on-street bike lane.
 It also formally dedicates and protects space for bicyclists to improve comfort and safety.

 How does this design bring more green to the streetscape?
 What will plantings look like?
 Is it sustainable?

-1. The design team specifically focused on green sustainable designs for the streetscape.
+The design team specifically focused on green sustainable designs for the streetscape.
 We will be managing and treating stormwater runoff with permeable pavers in all of the parallel parking zones prior to any storm sewer intakes.
 This will allow for the reduction of runoff and recharging of the groundwater table.
+The design team also added structural soil cells to all of the planter beds to allow for proper root growth of the trees and plants.
+These cells contain loosely compacted rich soil for the trees to promote healthy growth without compromising the pavements above.
+All of these design features will allow the streetscape to be more friendly to the environment by reducing stormwater runoff, and reducing heat island by extensive plantings that can thrive.